-- MeqTrees has, and is, being used to develop/simulate our understanding - BBS has implemented what we have learned - CASA, ExCon, AWimager, WSClean for imaging and deconvolution
+- MeqTrees was (is?) being used to develop/simulate our understanding - BBS, (N)DPPP has implemented what we have learned - CASA, ExCon, AWimager, WSClean for imaging and deconvolution

 If you are not satisfied with the result: (i) blame the hardware/firmware, (ii) check the software/pipeline, or (iii) (most likely) reconsider your understanding of the problem !